1jour1vin

 Nose

-Its first facet is floral, evoking the scent of spring flowers such as daffodils.
-It is accompanied by juicy red fruits with remarkable depth.
+Its first note is floral, evoking the scent of spring flowers such as daffodils.
+It is accompanied by juicy red berries with remarkable depth.

-The wine blossoms in harmony, evoking the mastery of a perfectly accomplished vintage.
-Cherry responds to grapefruit, vibrancy to substance.
+The wine blossoms in harmony, showcasing the mastery of a perfectly matured vintage.
+Cherry notes interplay with grapefruit, and vibrancy complements the wine’s structure.
 The silky texture seems to envelop an electrifying core.
 The sensations linger, prolonging the tasting experience.
-The wine remains balanced, with unfailing poise.
+The wine remains true to itself, with unwavering structure.

 Serve